 - The applicant must have received an undergraduate degree from a regionally accredited college or university.

 - The applicant must hold an undergraduate degree with an academic major in communication (speech or mass communication, journalism, rhetorical studies) or a related discipline (e.g., anthropology, English, history, psychology, or sociology), or have completed a minimum of 15 hours of undergraduate course work in communication to demonstrate an adequate background for graduate work in the field of communication.
 Additional undergraduate courses may be required as prerequisites to the student's graduate program.
 Prerequisites are determined by the Department of Communication and relayed to the Graduate College as conditions of admission.

-- The applicant must have attained a GPA of at least 3.00 on a 4.00 scale for the last 60 credit hours of academic work and a score of 153 or above on the verbal section of the Graduate Record Examination (GRE) and a score of 140 or above on the quantitative section of the GRE
+- The applicant must have attained a GPA of at least 3.00 on a 4.00 scale for the last 60 credit hours of academic work.

-- Applicants who do not meet the normal admission requirements, but who show an indication of high promise, will be considered for probationary admission.
-Probationary conditions will be defined by the Graduate Director.
-Probationary students will not be eligible for graduate and/or teaching assistantships.
+- Applicants who do not meet the standard entrance requirements, but who show an indication of high promise, will be considered for admission on a case by case basis.

 - The applicant must submit a 500-700 word letter of application.
 This letter should address the following questions: